 Bachelor's / Master's students

-We have openings for both BSc and MSc students starting in the spring semester (February 2018).
+We will have openings for both BSc and MSc students starting in the fall (starting September 2019; MSc students can start the prepatory part of their project before the summer).
 See our flyer for some project ideas, and feel free to contact Timon Idema if you are interested in learning more.